 Each student will prepare two critiques based on the topics and empirical articles assigned in the syllabus for two different class meetings.
 At least one critique is to be done in pairs and students are strongly encouraged to do the first critique in pairs.
 Critiques are due on the day the reading is scheduled.
-The first critique is to be submitted by 3/5 and the second is due by 4/16.
+The first critique is to be submitted on or before 3/4 and the second is due by 4/15.
 Critiques should be posted on Blackboard by noon the day the reading is scheduled.
 Article Critique guidelines and rubric are provided in Appendix B.